 The mission of the CUNY Libraries is to support teaching and learning at The City University of New York by offering services and programs that will help faculty and students attain a successful learning experience.
 The following are services offered to members of the CUNY Central community.
 Please consult the individual campus libraries for additional services offered to members of that community.

 CUNY libraries provide a host of options to get research support online.
 Almost all campus libraries respond to phone and e-mail inquiries and some offer instant or text messaging.
-Eight college libraries have gone further by joining an international consortium that offers their students librarian assistance 24/7:
+Ten college libraries have gone further by joining an international consortium that offers their students librarian assistance 24/7: